-Discovering Jadeveon Clowney: How the Seahawks’ newest star became a high school legend in South Carolina
+Discovering Jadeveon Clowney: How the Seahawks’ newest star became a South Carolina legend

 “He is just such a jovial guy.
 That guy is the greatest,” Carroll said.
 “I’m tell you, y’all up there are getting an incredible guy.
 You’re going to love him.”

 Clowney’s high school coaches say they love the fit for Clowney in Seattle — and love that he will return to his roots as more of a traditional, hand-in-the-ground defensive end in the Seahawks’ 4-3 defense.
-That’s the system they ran at South Point; that’s what Clowney did most often in college at South Carolina; and that, in their experience, is where Clowney is at his best.
+That’s the system they ran at South Pointe; that’s what Clowney did most often in college at South Carolina; and that, in their experience, is where Clowney is at his best.

 “If you go back and watch some of their game film (from Houston), he’s lining up in a 2-technique over the guard; he’s blitzing the A-gap from the linebacker position,” Snyder said.
 “And while those things are great and he made great plays — because he’s a great player — that’s not really who he is.
-He’s also not the super-serious, walk-around-with-a-smug-look-on-your face type of guy like Coach (Bill) O’Brien.
+He’s also not the super-serious, walk-around-with-a-smug-look-on-your face type of guy like (Texans) Coach (Bill) O’Brien.
 No disrespect to him.

 “And I don’t know Pete Carroll, but I know what I see on the TV.
-That guy is happy and he smiles and he likes football and he likes his players.
-And if that’s any indication on the surface, then him and ‘JD’ are going to get along just fine.
-Because that’s exactly who ‘JD’ is.
+That guy is happy, and he smiles, and he likes football, and he likes his players.
+And if that’s any indication on the surface, then him and JD are going to get along just fine.
+Because that’s exactly who JD is.
 He is that laugh-all-through-practice, have-fun, competitive-type guy.
 I don’t have to tell you how competitive he is.
 Just turn on the game tape — he can fire.
 And I think Seattle is going to be a great fit for him.”

 Bobby Carroll has never met Pete Carroll, but he says he’s long joked with friends that the Seahawks coach is one of his uncles.
-He reached out to Clowney after the trade to Seattle was finalized earlier this week.
+He reached out to Clowney after the trade to Seattle was finalized this week.

 “I texted him (Monday) and said, ‘Hey man, you’re playing for another Coach Carroll.
-I know what that means: It’s ring time, man!’”
-Bobby Carroll said.
+I know what that means: It’s ring time, man!’ ” Bobby Carroll said.
 “Clowney’s in a good place, and I think they’ll get along.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.